 Economic Insights: A global perspective

-It’s happening all over the globe: a slowdown in economic growth.
-The chance of a recession is still minor, but the U.S. is not immune.
+A slowdown in economic growth is happening all over the globe, and while the chance of a recession is still minor, the U.S. is not immune

 Global economy slows further, but recession fears overblown